JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

    388959  2020-03-18 21:57   Resources/Icons.zip
    522150  2020-03-18 21:57   Resources/Languages.zip
     55006  2020-03-18 21:57   Resources/notify.wav
 ```

 Now the zip file should contain all the dependencies and the binary `Bin/FreeFileSync_armv7l` is able to run on a new raspberry pi with Raspbian OS directly.

+## 8. Run FreeFileSync
+Go to FreeFileSync_10.25_Source/FreeFileSync/Build/Bin:
+./FreeFileSync_armv7l

+## Troubleshooting
+> *../../zen/legacy_compiler.h:10:14: fatal error: numbers: No such file or directory 10 | #include <numbers> //C++20*
+For FreeFileSync 10.25 you need gcc 10.1. gcc 9.3 will give you this error.

+> *./FreeFileSync_armv7l: error while loading shared libraries: libssl.so.3: cannot open shared object file: No such file or directory*
+sudo ldconfig